vexx-sm/TF2-Mixes/README.md

 - Picked players are auto-moved to their captain's team.
 - Each captain has **30s per turn**; if the timer expires, a random player is picked.
 - Captains may use `!remove` to drop a player (counts as a turn).
-- Captains may use `!swap x y` to request a player for player swap between teams.
+- Captains may use `!swap x y` to request a player for player swap between teams (counts as a turn).

 ### 3. Game Phase
 - Players may change class, but **not teams**.
 - Offclassing is punished outside of last point holds.
-- Players can !rep x or !rep me to report and request a replacement of a player.
+- Players can `!rep x` or `!rep me` to report and request a replacement of a player.
 - At the end of each round, players vote to either:
   - Continue with same teams
   - Start a new draft